dhruvitgarathiya/dhruvitgarathiya/README.md

 ### 🏛️ Professional Summary

-I am a **Programmer Analyst at Argusoft** with a deep interest in building scalable, enterprise-grade applications.
+I have deep interest in building scalable, enterprise-grade applications.
 With a solid foundation in **Data Structures and Algorithms** (300+ solved on LeetCode) and a passion for modern backend architectures, I focus on writing clean, maintainable, and efficient code.

 ---